-- · 3 credit course may withdraw within the first 5 weeks - 2 credit course may withdraw within the first 3 weeks - 1 credit course may withdraw within the first 2 weeks
+- · 3 credit course may withdraw within the first 5 weeks - 2 credit course may withdraw within the first 3 weeks - 1 credit course may withdraw within the first 2 weeks to deciding to withdraw from acourse.

 A "W" will be entered for the course on the student's transcript and does not affect student's grade point average.